Can you take an AirTag on a plane?

 There have been countless cases of lost luggage reported worldwide, and it is a frustrating experience for anyone affected by it.

-Luckily, AirTags can be carried onto the plane.
+Luckily, AirTags can be carried onto the plane, either inside your luggage or clipped to your belongings.

 There are no restrictions to bringing them on board.
 They are fully compliant with TSA and FAA regulations, which should give you peace of mind.